Catchron/catchron-kb/FoundryVTT/Foudry Setup.md

 4. Now, let’s make our config file and start to edit it:<br>
 ``nano traefik.yml``<br>

+5. Assuming you’re still where we left off, let’s go back up 1 level of our directory path, create a new directory for portainer, and switch into it.<br>
+``cd .. && mkdir portainer && cd portainer``<br>

+6. Portainer will create a fair number of files and directories that it needs to persist between runs.
+Let’s make a directory for all that.<br>
+``mkdir data``<br>

+7. Now, we’re going to create our docker-compose config file.<br>
+``nano docker-compose.yaml``<br>

+8. Copy/paste the contents below.
+We have 2 lines to modify after.<br>

 -----------
 ### Ansible Modules to use:<br>
 [htpasswd – manage user files for basic authentication](https://docs.ansible.com/ansible/2.9/modules/htpasswd_module.html#htpasswd-module)